sebastianbergmann/phpunit-documentation-english/src/installation.rst

     sudo apt update

-And here is how you install PHP's command-line interpreter together with the extensions required for PHPUnit:
+Here is the command for installing PHP's command-line interpreter and the extensions required for PHPUnit on Debian:

 .. code::